odestry/adastra/examples/with-vanilla-extract/README.md

 ### Using Adastra CLI ✨

-To launch the development server for the first time, you will need to replace the development command inside the `package.tson` with the following:
+To launch the development server for the first time, you will need to replace the development command inside the `package.json` with the following:

 ```json
 "scripts": {